-A probation-revocation hearing was conducted pursuant to Rule 32(f) of the Superior Court Rules of Criminal Procedure on August 18 and 21, 2009.
-On August 28, 2009, the trial court found Petitioner violated his probation, and ordered that five years of the previouslyimposed suspended sentence be removed and that Petitioner serve those five years at the Adult Correctional Institution (ACI).
+A probation-revocation hearing was conducted pursuant to Rule 32(f) of the Superior Court Rules of Criminal Procedure on November 24 and December 1, 2009.
+On December 1, 2009, the trial court found Petitioner violated his probation, and ordered that five years of the previously-imposed suspended sentence be removed on each of the four first degree child molestation counts and that Petitioner serve those five years at the ACI.

 Petitioner timely appealed the trial judge's violation finding to the Supreme Court.
-That appeal was docketed in the Supreme Court on November 19, 2009.
-Pre-briefs have been filed by the parties and the appeal from the violation finding remains pending (SU-09-342).
+That appeal was docketed in the Supreme Court on February 4, 2010.
+As of July 23, 2010, Petitioner's pre-brief had been filed and the appeal from the violation finding remains pending (SU-10-0042).